Generator Transfer Switch Using Circuit Breakers

 Yes Colin, a typical circuit breaker works the same way protecting the circuit in both directions.

-Circuit Breaker Interlock Generator Transfer Switch
+Preparations for Installing a Circuit Breaker Interlock Generator Transfer Switch

 - Skill Level: Advanced – Best installed by a Licensed Electrical Contractor.